Our program helps local families who are in need.

 Who are our clients?

-We receive referrals (required) from parishioners, area clergy, local school districts and local social service agencies.
-We currently serve approximately 85 families, made up of single-, foster- and two-parent families, abused women, the disabled and mentally challenged, and the elderly.
+We receive referrals (required) from area clergy, school guidance counselors and local social service agencies for residents of Lower Providence Township.
+We currently serve over 200 registered clients, made up of single-, foster- and two-parent families, abused women, the physically and mentally challenged, and the elderly.
 The number of children varies from none to eight per family.
-As of November 2017, 45.7% of our client base are children and we have more than more than 160 registered clients.
+As of March 2019, 46.5% of our client base are children out of the total 667 individuals.